seinecke/CyclicLoadSimulation/README.md

 ## Initialisation

-Defintion of the test beam
+Defintion of the test beam.
+Every test beam has a specific numnber of strands with a specific number of wires each.
+Every wire already underwent fatigue from previous loads before the experiment.

 ```
 nr_wires = 35
 nr_strands = 5